dejwk/janet/doc/Manual.md

 ## Evaluation semantics

-Importantly, even though the embedded Java expressions are internally translated to JNI calls in native code, Janet preserves strict and safe Java evaluation semantics.
-Method parameters are evaluated right-to-left, and any exceptions immediately terminate evaluation and get propagated.
-Dereferencing null causes NullPointerException, rather than program crash.
-This is illustrated by the following example:
+Importantly, even though the embedded Java expressions are internally translated to JNI calls, JANET preserves strict and safe Java evaluation semantics.
+Method parameters are evaluated left-to-right, and any exceptions immediately terminate evaluation and get propagated.
+Dereferencing `null` causes a `NullPointerException`, rather than program crash.
+It is illustrated in the following example:

 ```Java
 public class Main {